fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## The Mizan (The Scale)

 </summary>

+    "And the earth will shine with the light of its Lord, and the record [of deeds] will be placed, and the prophets and the witnesses will be brought, and it will be judged between them in truth, and they will not be wronged."
+    Quran, surah Az-Zumar 39:69

+    "And every soul will be fully compensated [for] what it did; and He is most knowing of what they do."
+    Quran, surah Az-Zumar 39:70

 At the Mizan, the separation of the righteous and the damned will take place.